 Reading is such an important part of a child's learning.
 Most importantly, it should be enjoyable and fun!
 Each half term, we will focus on an author from our Year 2 Reading Spine.
-This half term it is the wonderful author....Anthony Browne who is a British writer and illustrator of children's books, primarily picture books, with nearly forty titles to his name.
-Watch this space as we research his work and find out lots about him.
+This term it is the author of our topic text....Emily Gravett who is an English author and illustrator of children's picture books.
+For her debut book published in 2005 and again two years later, she won the annual Kate Greenaway Medal recognising the year's best-illustrated British children's book.
+Watch this space as we research her work and find out lots about her!

 Times Table Practice

 Click on the link below to help with your multiplication practice.
 There are lots of games to choose from...

 Year 2 Residential Visit to Burwardsley

 Letter to follow shortly.

 Please could you ensure that kits are brought in on a Monday, and remain in school until the Friday.

 Children should have both an indoor and outdoor kit in case of inclement weather during the colder months.

 Hair should tied back and all jewellery, including earrings, must be removed for P.E.

 Children will continue their weekly guided reading session.
 Reading Diaries will be collected in once per week on a Thursday to communicate with parents.
 Teacher comments will be written or stuck into the reading diaries to reflect the learning from the guided reading session that week.